johnnywoo/hatchet/README.md

 (useful for grouping.multiplication.addition.negative.number).
 Root token annotations could be treated as global (whitespace modes etc), then whitespace mode can be updated for the particular token tree.

+Other possibility is to make custom ASTs.
+So we'll have a notation that tokens starting with an uppercase letter are 'collected', while others are flattened.
+Then we set up some correlation between token names and classes (lookup namespace, direct mapping, whatever).
+So we have a catered tree of proper objects right out of the parser.